-The School of Community Health and Midwifery celebrates a wide range of programmes that have been developed to meet the current health agendas in Health and Social Care, Midwifery, Sexual Health, Family and Community Health, Public Health, Counselling and Psychological Therapies, and Homeopathy.
+The School of Community Health and Midwifery celebrates a wide range of degree courses that have been developed to meet the current health agendas in Health and Social Care, Midwifery, Sexual Health, Family and Community Health, Public Health, Counselling and Psychology, and Homeopathy.

 We aim to develop students to be solution focussed and well equipped to enable, stimulate and promote health and wellbeing within their communities and beyond.
 It is our goal to work in partnership with our students so that they are able to achieve their full potential and in doing so facilitate them to make a difference within the communities in which they serve.

 Students can experience real-world environments in our clinical skills laboratories, which include a Midwifery room with high tech simulated manikins, birthing hospital beds and a neonatal resuscitaire.

 98% of our students went on to employment or further education last year, according to the Destinations of Leavers from Higher Education (DLHE) survey.